 Molina utilizes a Claim adjudication system that encompasses edits and audits that follow federal requirements as well as administers payment rules based on generally accepted principles of correct coding.
-These payment rules include but are not limited to the following:
+These payment rules include, but are not limited to, the following:

-Manuals and Relative Value Unit (RVU) files published by the Centers for Medicare & Medicaid Services (CMS), including:

-- National Correct Coding Initiative (NCCI) edits, including procedure-to-procedure (PTP) bundling edits and Medically Unlikely Edits (MUE).
-If a professional organization has a more stringent/restrictive standard than a Federal MUE the professional organization standard may be used. - Medicare National Coverage Determinations (NCD). - Medicare Local Coverage Determinations (LCD). - CMS Physician Fee Schedule RVU indicators. - CPT guidance published by the American Medical Association (AMA). - ICD-10 guidance published by the National Center for Health Statistics. - Other coding guidelines published by industry-recognized resources. - Payment policies based on professional associations or other industry-recognized guidance for specific services.
-Such payment policies may be more stringent than Federal guidelines. - Molina policies based on the appropriateness of health care and medical necessity. - Payment policies published by Molina.
+- Manuals and Relative Value Unit (RVU) files published by CMS, including: - NCCI edits, including procedure-to-procedure (PTP) bundling edits and Medically Unlikely Edits (MUE).
+If a professional organization has a more stringent/restrictive standard than a federal MUE, the professional organization standard may be used. - Medicare National Coverage Determinations (NCD). - Medicare Local Coverage Determinations (LCD). - o CMS Physician Fee Schedule RVU indicators. - CPT guidance published by the American Medical Association (AMA). - ICD-10 guidance published by the National Center for Health Statistics. - Other coding guidelines published by industry-recognized resources. - Payment policies based on professional associations or other industry-recognized guidance for specific services.
+Such payment policies may be more stringent than federal guidelines. - Molina policies based on the appropriateness of health care and medical necessity. - Payment policies published by Molina.

-Telehealth Claims and billing
+Telehealth Claims and Billing